Jonathan Bar Giora: Biography

 Jonathan Bar Giora was born in Jerusalem, Israel, in 1962.
 When he was 16, he left high school and started playing in local piano bars.
 All through the 1980s he played jazz and wrote music-related articles for the local press.
 In 1990 he staged a one-man show I'd be delighted to meet you after the plague, which he wrote, composed and performed (Director: Shlomo Vazana).
 A secondary character in that show, Michel Clayderlast, became successful when Bar Giora created "Live Elevator Music".
 A performance-art show debuted at the 1990 Israel Festival, featuring Clayderlast playing 20-second bits of popular music live inside in elevator (20 seconds is the average time elevator users spend inside).
 In 1991 he staged Erua Mochi, a rock spectacle presenting a new musical style: "Live Acid".
 The band, led by Bar Giora, played looped music live in an attempt to reduce fears among live musicians, at a time when electronic and sampled music threatened to wipe all their job opportunities.

 1992 was dedicated to Jesse's Carnival, a gloomy cabaret show with singer-songwriter Jonathan Licht.

 In 1993, Bar Giora created a Fringe theatre show, Entebbe - The Musical with Etgar Keret.
 Bar Giora composed all of the songs and original score, and the show won first prize at Acco Festival of Alternative Israeli Theatre.
 The rest of the 90s were dedicated to theater music, TV work (musical director of Ad Eser, a weekly talk show with Merav Michaeli, music for Meni Peer's TV show, and many others).
 In 1999 he wrote the music for Pgisha Leiyn Kets, a special CD dedicated to the poetry of Nathan Alterman, read by one Israel's leading actors Yossi Banai.
 That same year he composed Joseph Cedar's feature film Time of Favor.
-It was a first in a series of more than 150 movie scores (TV dramas and documentaries included)he composed from 2000 on.
+It was a first in a series of more than 150 movie scores (TV dramas and documentaries included) he composed from 2000 on.
 In August 2018 the Tel Aviv, Jerusalem & Haifa Cinematheques held a special tribute to his work for films and television.

-On August 2018 Helicon released the album Themes (in Hebrew: "תֵּמוֹת"), the first anthology of music composed by Bar Giora for films.
+In August 2018 Helicon released the album Themes (in Hebrew: "תֵּמוֹת"), the first anthology of music composed by Bar Giora for films.

 Early in 2020 the Israeli Andalusian Orchestra dedicated a concert to Bar Giora's works titled "Soundtrack of the Heart" (in Hebrew: "פסקול הלב").
-That same year Bar Giora won The Israeli Documentary Filmmakers Forum Award for best score for "Spotting Yossi" (In Hebrew להאיר את יוסי).
+That same year Bar Giora won The Israeli Documentary Filmmakers Forum Award for best score for his "Spotting Yossi"'s original score (In Hebrew להאיר את יוסי).